BarbaraBoeters/barbaraboeters-project/REPORT.md

 | imageUrl | String |

 #### User
 This object is used to log in, sign up or log out of Firebase.
 It is also used to get the right plant objects from the current user instead of all the plants in the database.
+Used in RegisterViewController, MyGardenViewController and AddPlantViewController.

 | User         | Values        |
 | ------------- |:-------------:|